thuiar/TEXTOIR/README.md

 # TEXTOIR

-TEXTOIR is an Integrated and Extensible Platform for Text Open Intent Recognition.
+TEXTOIR is the first high-quality Text Open Intent Recognition platform.
+This repo contains a convenient and extensible toolkit, integrating a series of algorithms of two tasks (open intent detection and open intent discovery).

-If you are insterested in this work, and want to use the codes or results in this repository, please **star**, **fork** this repository, and **cite** our [ACL 2021 demo paper](https://aclanthology.org/2021.acl-demo.20.pdf):
+If you want to use the codes in this repository to reproduce the algorithms in the two tasks, please cite our [ACL 2021 demo paper](https://aclanthology.org/2021.acl-demo.20.pdf):
 ```
 @inproceedings{zhang-etal-2021-textoir,
     title = "{TEXTOIR}: An Integrated and Visualized Platform for Text Open Intent Recognition",